Showing posts with label Ray Dandridge. Show all posts

 “When I first got to Minneapolis in 1951 after spring training with the Giants, everyone was telling me what a great player Willie Mays was.
 We had a centerfielder by the name of Johnny Kropf in 1950 when we won the pennant in Minneapolis, and I thought to myself, ‘He must be pretty good if he beat out a guy who did a fine job for us last year.’”

-These were the memories of the late New York Giants all-star second baseman Davey Williams in a 2008 interview about the new outfield of Willie Mays and Ridgewood native Johnny Kropf on the New York Giants AAA team in Minneapolis during the 1951 season.
+These were the late New York Giants all-star second baseman Davey Williams memories from a 2008 interview about the new outfield of Willie Mays and Ridgewood native Johnny Kropf on the New York 1951 Giants Minneapolis AAA team.
 Kropf was pretty good, as he blasted 21 home runs during the 1950 season after making the jump from Class C St. Cloud to Minneapolis.

 Johnny Kropf - 1951 New York Giants Media Guide

-Kropf’s path to the majors was blocked by a heavy-hitting New York Giants outfield and a young teammate who was destined for superstardom.
-Kropf played in the days of the dreaded reserve clause and he couldn’t play for another club unless the Giants released or traded him.
+A heavy-hitting New York Giants outfield and a young teammate who was destined for superstardom blocked Kropf’s path to the majors.
+He played in the days of the dreaded reserve clause and couldn’t play for another club unless the Giants released or traded him.

 Johnny Kropf in 1951 and 2009 / Courtesy of Kropf family (l.) and N. Diunte (r.)

-It didn’t help that Kropf was displaced from centerfield by a budding superstar: Willie Mays.
+It didn’t help Kropf was displaced from centerfield by a budding superstar: Willie Mays.

-In an August 2009 interview at his home in Miami Beach, Fla., Kropf described being moved from centerfield upon Mays’ arrival.
+In an August 2009 interview at his home in Miami Beach, Fla., Kropf described how he was moved from centerfield upon Mays’ arrival.

 “He came up with us in 1951.
 I was the centerfielder at the time.
 As soon as he came up, Tommy Heath, the manager, said, ‘John, go to left, Willie’s in center and Pete Milne is in right.’
 We knew he [Mays] was going to be great; somehow you could see the difference right away.”